samsammurphy/6S_emulator/README.md

 We use the [6S](http://modis-sr.ltdri.org/pages/6SCode.html) radiative transfer code through a Python wrapper called [Py6S](http://py6s.readthedocs.io/en/latest/introduction.html).
 The project is written in Python.

-We build interpolated look up tables ([iLUTs](https://github.com/samsammurphy/6S_LUT/wiki/Interpolated-Look-up-Tables-(iLUTs))) to get the parameter values needed to [atmospherically correct](https://github.com/samsammurphy/6S_LUT/blob/master/z/jupyter_notebooks/atmcorr_example_1.ipynb) radiance measured by a satellite sensor.
+We build interpolated look up tables ([iLUTs](https://github.com/samsammurphy/6S_LUT/wiki/Interpolated-Look-up-Tables-(iLUTs))) to get the parameter values needed to [atmospherically correct](https://github.com/samsammurphy/6S_LUT/blob/master/z/jupyter_notebooks/atmcorr_example_1.ipynb) radiance measured by a satellite sensor at perihelion (i.e. January 4th).
+We then use a harmonic function to correct for day of year.

 ### Why is this important?